mapswipe/mapswipe/CONTRIBUTING.md

 ## Translating the app

-We use [transifex](https://www.transifex.com/mapswipe/mapswipe-app/) to translate the text in the app to other languages.
+We use [transifex](https://explore.transifex.com/mapswipe/) to translate the text in the app to other languages.
 As a developer, you need to know the following:

-- install the transifex client: https://docs.transifex.com/client/installing-the-client
+- install the transifex client
 - if you modify text strings in the code, you need to push these updates to transifex with `tx push -s`
 - if you add new translations (in other languages than English) in the code, use `tx push -t` to upload the translations to transifex
 - to pull new translations from transifex into the code base: `tx pull -a`, and commit the updated `<lang>.json` files to git :)